Complete Guide to Penetration Testing

 By clearly defining these considerations, you create a detailed brief that allows you to select the right partner and ensures the final engagement delivers actionable, high-impact results.

-A comprehensive penetration test must cover all potential attack vectors—the pathways an adversary could use to breach your systems.
+A thorough penetration test must cover all potential attack vectors, the pathways an adversary could use to breach your systems.
 Scoping a test effectively means selecting the right vectors based on your unique technology and business risks.
 The most common types of vector-based tests include:

 Beyond selecting what to test (the vectors), it is equally important to define how the test will be conducted.
 The chosen methodology depends on the amount of information provided to the testers and the overall goals of the engagement, as detailed in the framework below.